19 Best Online Jobs for Students in 2026

 Average pay: $20 to $40 per hour

 If you’re passionate about a subject or have advanced skills in a specific program like Photoshop, you can earn extra money by being an online tutor.
 Keep in mind that not all tutoring jobs involve working with children.
 Adult learners also often hire tutors to teach them anything from finance to website development.
-You can also sign up to be an English tutor to ESL learners on sites like Preply and Cambly, even if you don’t have a bachelor’s degree or any previous teaching experience.
+You can also sign up to be an English tutor for ESL learners on sites like Preply and Cambly, even if you don’t have a bachelor’s degree or any previous teaching experience.

 As a student, online tutoring is a great way to reinforce what you’re learning.
 Online tutoring can be a beneficial introduction to working with students from grade school to high school for education majors.
 Tutoring is an online job that you can do using video calls and tutoring platforms that allow you to have flexible hours and schedules.